-Thunder Laser RF Tube Fan Control Board Ports and Indicators for Troubleshooting
+Thunder Laser RF Tube and Fan Control Board Ports and LED Indicators for Troubleshooting

-Thunder Laser RF Tube Fan Control Board Ports and Indicators for Troubleshooting
+Thunder Laser RF Tube and Fan Control Board Ports and LED Indicators for Troubleshooting

 Preface: This article is high level information about the Fan Board ports and indicators and troubleshooting based of the visual observations.
 It is very technical